-Weed Trimmer (a.k.a. string trimmer or weed whacker):
+Weed Whacker (a.k.a. string trimmer or portmanteau strimmer):

-Uses: The weed whacker is used for cutting weeds and grasses along the trail and especially for cutting grasses at the parking areas at the trail heads.
+Uses: The weed whacker is used for cutting weeds and grasses along the trail and especially for cutting grasses around the parking areas at trail heads.

 Tips: The weed whacker can cause injuries to the operator and to persons close by.
 The operator must be aware of his surroundings.